 Second, while they were eager to launch everything at once, they decided to phase their roll-out to start with the parts that most excited employees.
 One quick win was getting compensation info loaded into the system.
 With their previous system, there was no way for employees to check their salaries, salary history, or to see if bonuses had been paid out.
 As soon as Fools logged into Namely, they had instant access to information they had been craving—one of the reasons Namely got such high marks on the employee survey.

-The Motley Fool is one of hundreds of companies that use Namely to streamline their HR, payroll, benefits and time management needs.
+Motley Fool is one of more than 1,400 companies that use Namely to streamline people operations, payroll, benefits, and time & attendance needs.

 Ready to see how Namely can give you back hours in your day?
 Request your demo today.